 Ducking any Frequency using Middle and Side

-Advanced technique incorporating M/S processing to duck specific frequencies in a mix.
+Advanced technique incorporating M/S (Middle and Side) processing to duck specific frequencies in a mix.

 Ducking is the term we give to the process that entails one sound or event being used to attenuate (lower in gain/volume) of another sound.
 The common processor used for ducking is a compressor.